risk3sixty/geoapi/README.md

 ### Usage

-Make a GET request to the geoapi endpoint to `/me` or an IP address located in the route of the URL, e.g.
+Make a GET request to the geoapi endpoint with `/me` or an IP address (IPv4 or IPv6) located in the path of the URL, e.g.
 `https://geo.risk3sixty.com/8.8.8.8`.
-A JSON response will contain geolocation data present for the provided IP address.
+The server responds with JSON that contains geolocation data present for the provided IP address, or your current IP address if `/me` was passed.

 Also, [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)
 is enabled for browser usage.